AnthonySlawski/PHYS-310/README.md

 **Key Findings:**

-- Ensemble methods demonstrated significant potential in improving the accuracy of photometric redshift estimation, as indicated by measures such as the normalized median absolute deviation of residuals and the fraction of outliers.
+- Ensemble methods demonstrated huge potential in improving the accuracy of photometric redshift estimation, as indicated by measures like the normalized median absolute deviation of residuals and the fraction of outliers.

 **Conclusion:**
-The lab illustrates the power of ensemble learning methods in tackling complex regression problems in astrophysics, highlighting their effectiveness in enhancing prediction accuracy and reducing outlier fractions in the context of photometric redshift estimation.
+The lab shows the power of ensemble learning methods in tackling complex regression problems in astrophysics, highlighting their effectiveness in enhancing prediction accuracy and reducing outlier fractions in the context of photometric redshift estimation.

 ## [Lab Notebook 14: Flavours of Boosting and Feature Importance](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%2014.ipynb)
 **Objectives:**